Plazarama/plazarama.github.io/_posts/2015-10-28-Blog Entry Week 1-5.md

 _By Aisling_

 We met up as a group today and finalised the project charter.
 We also did our user stories.
 We came up with quite a few user stories and this allowed us to understand and rethink a few things for our project.
-We have also done out our wireframes for our site.
+We have also done out our wireframes for our game site.
 We set out tasks to be completed for next week.

 _By Sinead._